-After two very trying years for the wedding industry, it looks as though (all fingers crossed) things are looking up for 2022.
+After two very trying years for the wedding industry, it looks as though (all fingers crossed) things are looking up this wedding season.
 In fact, our wedding schedules are looking busier than ever with invites flooding in thick and fast.
 You see, not only are we busy planning for the year’s normal number of weddings, but we’re also dealing with rescheduled dates from cancelled arrangements off the back of lockdowns and restrictions.

 And although full of love and joy, weddings can be stressful—especially when you’ve got one to attend every other weekend.
 To help take the stress out of at least one situation, we thought we’d help you get ahead on your beauty plans.
 After all, weddings are the one opportunity to look your glowiest self.